schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6.1 =
+In this update, a bug got fixed and a couple of other enhancements which enhance plugin settings usability has been applied.
+Please, upgrade now to get these enhancements.

+= 1.6 =
+Several bug fixes and enhancement has been done in this release, plus a new extension release for Schema Review.
+Please, upgrade now to get these enhancements.

 = 1.5.9.9 =
 Several bug fixes and enhancement has been made to the plugin in this release, plus a new sameAs property for your content.
 Please, upgrade now to get these enhancements.